top of page

 Dry needling is a technique that uses fine needles to target myofascial trigger points.
 Myofascial trigger points, often referred to as “trigger points”, are localised and hypersensitive nodules in muscles that can cause pain, discomfort, and referred sensations.

 These points are characterised by taut bands of muscle fibres that are more sensitive and tense than the surrounding tissue.
 When pressure is applied to these trigger points, it can cause pain at the site or in other parts of the body, this is known as referred pain.
+Myofascial trigger points are commonly associated with muscle overuse, injuries, stress, poor posture, and other factors that can lead to muscle tension and dysfunction.

-Does Dry Needling hurt?
+Is Dry Needling safe?

 See if dry needling can help you today.